Component content management system: Overview

-Challenges for the technical writers include topic-based authoring, that is shifting from writing book-shaped, linear documentation to writing modular, structured and reusable content component.
+Challenges for the technical writers include topic-based authoring, that is, shifting from writing book-shaped, linear documentation to writing modular, structured and reusable content components.

 Each component is only stored one time in the content management system, providing a single, trusted source of content (referential).
 These components are then reused (rather than copied and pasted) within a document or across multiple documents.

 This ensures that content is consistent across the entire documentation set.
 The use of components can also reduce the amount of time it takes to update and maintain content as changes only need to be made once, in one component.

 Each component has its own lifecycle (owner, version, approval, use) and can be tracked individually or as part of an assembly.

 Component content management is typically used for multi-channel customer-facing content (marketing, usage, learning, support).

 The solution can be a separate system or be a functionality of another content management system type (for example, enterprise content management or web content management).

 Unlike a "simple" management system, the CCMS tracks the components.
-It tracks indirect and direct linking so that author can reuse safely content and check the applicability of changes.
+It tracks indirect and direct linking so that the author can safely reuse content and check the applicability of changes.